vivocha/bot-sdk/README.md

 Generally, the Vivocha - Bots communication model is synchronous (request-response): Vivocha sends an HTTP request to a Bot(Manager, Agent) and it expects to receive a response within a standard HTTP timeout amount of time.

-However, in some cases involving time-consuming long responses from a bot, it is needed to send back a BotResponse when available, following an asynchronous model.
+However, in some cases involving time-consuming long responses from a bot, it is needed to send back a BotResponse as soon as it is available, following an asynchronous model.
-This mode works as follows:
+This model works as follows:

-1. At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also a `token`; Bot implementations, whishing to use this feature, MUST save the token, i.e, adding it to `context` property in the resulting `BotResponse`.
+1. `BotRequest.environment` object always contains a JWT token.

 Thus, an example of BotRequest `environment` for a start message could be: